mmadc0der/FinancialDataCollector/docs/architecture.md

 ### Resilience/backpressure
 - Redis Streams provides durable decoupling (at-least-once).
 Kernel acknowledges messages only after Postgres commit or successful spill write; DLQ on parse/validation errors.
-- Kernel batches to Postgres with backoff; on failures, spills to disk and later replays.
+- Kernel batches to Postgres with backoff; on Postgres connectivity failures only, spills to disk and replays when connectivity is restored.
 Bounded internal queues with drop policy for extreme pressure.

 ### Time/ordering
 - Kernel annotates `ts_kernel` on ingest.
 Ordering is per connection.
 Cross-connection ordering is best-effort; sinks include connection id.

 ### Configuration
-- `config/kernel.yaml`: server, postgres, redis, logging, spill settings.
+- `config/kernel.yaml`: server, postgres, redis, logging, auth settings.
-  - `auth`: optional auth configuration (issuer, audience, Ed25519 keys, admin token, cache TTL).
+  - Redis and Postgres are required; the kernel refuses to start without them.
+  - Auth is mandatory: tokens are required on every event; registration and admin endpoints require OpenSSH certificates signed by configured CAs (`producer_ssh_ca`, `admin_ssh_ca`).

 ### Observability
 - Structured logging (JSON).
 Metrics via Prometheus on `/metrics`.
 Health endpoints at `/healthz` and `/readyz`.